ryanlevee/django-vue-sql/README.md

 Introduction
 ------------

-Play2Learn is an educational platform designed to provide interactive learning experiences through various games and activities.
-The website allows users to create accounts, play games, track their scores, check leaderboards, submit reviews, apply for faux-jobs for a faux-company called "Play2Learn", and more.
+Play2Learn is an educational platform designed to provide interactive learning experiences through games and activities.
+Users can create accounts, play games, track their scores, check leaderboards, submit reviews, apply for faux-jobs, and more.

-This website demonstrates a scalable, seamless integration between multiple frameworks and languages.

 Features
 --------